MicrosoftDocs/office-developer-client-docs/docs/shared/compatibility-between-the-32-bit-and-64-bit-versions-of-office.md

 Visual Basic for Applications 7.0 (VBA 7) is released in the 64-bit versions for Office, and it works with both 32-bit and 64-bit applications.
 The changes described in this article apply only to the 64-bit versions of Office.
 Using the 32-bit versions of Microsoft Office enable you to use solutions built in previous versions of Office without further modifications.

 > [!NOTE]
-> By default, when you install a 64-bit version of Office, you also install the 32-bit version is installed along with the 64-bit system.
+> By default, when you install a 64-bit version of Office you also install the 32-bit version alongside it.
 You must explicitly select the Microsoft Office 64-bit version installation option.

 In VBA 7, you must update existing Windows API statements (**Declare** statements) to work with the 64-bit version.
 Additionally, you must update address pointers and display window handles in user-defined types that are used by these statements.
 This is discussed in more detail in this article as well as compatibility issues between the 32-bit and 64-bit versions and suggested solutions.